whazap/Indexed-localStorageDB/README.md

 After the creation, each insert/update goes also to affect the indexes.

 The performances for medium/large data extraction/update from/to your localStorage will raise **significantly**.

+# Tests / Performance gain

+Check this link http://jsperf.com/indexed-localstoragedb to see the performance gain at his best (more than **double** ops/sec)